Two Weeks in Vietnam Itinerary (Perfect for Couples & Solo Travelers)

 Once you get used to the very narrow footpaths that will often force you to walk along the side of the road, the noise of honking horns, and master the challenge of crossing the road here you’ll find an exciting city, filled with excellent restaurants, quirky coffee shops, and great shopping.

-To put it simply, spending time in Ho Chi Minh is sure to awaken all of your senses.
+To put it simply, spending your first day in Ho Chi Minh is sure to awaken all of your senses.

 The best things to do in Ho Chi Minh